Troop1610/troop1610.github.io/derby.md

 patch celebrating this event.
 We ask that you bring our own Legos and mini figures to finish creating your Lego car.

-Payments need to be made with your registration in order to be included in the Derby.
-The registration form provides the following payment options:
-- Web-Based Credit/Debit Card (plus card processing fee)
-- Zelle (682) 999-0981
-- Venmo @Megan-King-68
-- PayPal megan@uniquekings.com

 Can't wait to see you there!
 _Troop 1610 & Co-Leaders Megan King and Alanna Jones_